-The size of the match officials' dressing room must be a minimum of 6 square metres, excluding shower and toilet areas.
+The size of the match official's dressing room must be a minimum of 4 square metres, excluding shower and toilet areas.
+When new dressing rooms are being constructed the match officials' room should be a minimum of 6 square metres in size, excluding shower and toilet areas.